Last week I tackled creating a deliciously satisfying smoothie– let’s talk how to create a satisfying SALAD!

 Why is it that salads you get at a restaurant feel SO much more satisfying than the ones you make at home?

 Chances are, it’s because they’re designed to excite your tastebuds!
 Often we think of salads as ‘the healthy choice’ (and veggies are GREAT) but not always the DELICIOUS choice- I think they can be BOTH!
 It’s just about knowing what combination of ingredients, tastes and textures make a salad both delicious and filling.
 I love a good salad, and I want you to love them too!

 Rather listen?
-There's a Healthy Mama Hacks episode all about this!
-Click below to listen:
+There’s a Healthy Mama Hacks episode all about this!
+Click here to listen.

 On the sensory side of things, there are a few things that make a restaurant salad stand out:

 When it comes to recognizing food that is delicious, our tastebuds want VARIETY and BALANCE.
 This comes down to three flavor foundations: taste, texture and temperature.

 - Taste: If it all tastes the same, it’s going to be boring!
 Think: iceberg lettuce with cucumber and tomato and green pepper.
 Not much variety there.
 It gets a little better when you add a dressing, but still not quite there– what if you added some olives or cheese (saltiness) or some fresh or dried fruit or candied nuts (sweetness)- just not together, we want contrast, but we don’t want to go too crazy!
 Also, PLEASE dress your greens.
 This is going to make a WORLD of difference.
 Restaurant secret, right there.